ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * When a device registers at the AS, it also receives the url-path to the TRL endpoint.

    After the registration procedure is finished, the registered device can send an Observation Request to the TRL endpoint as described in {{RFC7641}}, i.e., a GET request including the CoAP Observe Option set to 0 (register).
-By doing so, the registered device effectively subscribes to the TRL, as interested to receive notifications about its update.
+By doing so, the registered device effectively subscribes to the TRL, as interested in receiving notifications about its update.
 Upon receiving the request, the AS adds the registered device to the list of observers of the TRL endpoint.

    At any time, the registered device can send a GET request to the TRL endpoint.
-When doing so, it can request for: the current list of pertaining revoked access tokens (see {{ssec-trl-full-query}}); or the most recent updates occurred over the list of pertaining revoked access tokens (see {{ssec-trl-diff-query}}).
+When doing so, it can request for: the current list of pertaining revoked access tokens (see {{ssec-trl-full-query}}); or the most recent updates that occurred over the list of pertaining revoked access tokens (see {{ssec-trl-diff-query}}).
 In either case, the registered device may also rely on an Observation Request for subscribing to the TRL as discussed above.

 * When an access token is revoked, the AS adds the corresponding token hash to the TRL.
 Also, when a revoked access token eventually expires, the AS removes the corresponding token hash from the TRL.